stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

     # both sides use port 14014, remote (FC) is esp-air, blank local name is understood as INADDR_AN
     udp://esp-air:14014/?bind=14014

+## URI Conventions

+The device definitions for TCP and UDP follow an explicit URI format.
+Device descriptions for "serial" devices have an implied URI format as well, e.g:

+* `bt:xx:xx:xx:xx:xx:xx`
+* `tty:/dev/ttyUSB0`
+* `tty:COM33`

+The following URI "query" values are supported:

+* `baud=NNNN` (`NNNN` is a valid baud rate), examples:

+        /dev/ttyUSB0?baud=9600
+	    COM17?baud=9600

+* `mavlink=N` (`N` is 1 or 2 for required Mavlink version).
+This causes mwp to send a Mavlink "beacon" (`HEARTBEAT` and `AUTOPILOT_VERSION`) which will improve the behaviours of some Mavlink based products (such as PicoADSB).
+It may also provoke some other (non-INAV) Mavlink based telemetry devices to geneate data.
+Examples:

+        /dev/ttyUSB0?mavlink=2
+	    udp://acme.org:12345?mavlink=1

+* `bind=PORT` As discussed above for UDP.

+Note that values may be combined using standard URI syntax:

+    tty:/dev/ttyuSB1?baud=57600&mavlink=2
+	udp://mandy.fly.me:30001?bind=30001&mavlink=2

 ### MQTT / BulletGCSS

 See the [mwp's MQTT support](mqtt---bulletgcss-telemetry.md) article for a detailed description of the URI format: